manbeardgames/manbeardgames.github.io/docs/tutorials/monogame-3-8/scene-transitions/04-the-transition-class.md

 protected Game1 _game;
 ```

-We talked previously about the `_disposed` field in the IDisposable section above.
+We talked previously about the `_disposed` field in the IDisposable section.
 The `_game` field is to store a cached reference to the `Game1` instance, just like we did in the Scene class.

 ### Properties
 The following are the properties of our `Transition` class.